-Free Confidential Lawsuit Evaluation: If you or a loved one had complications from a NeuroBlate procedure, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+Free Confidential Case Evaluation: If you or a loved one had complications from a NeuroBlate procedure, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our law firm can help.

 The NeuroBlate Probe recall affects the following devices with product codes GEX and HAW: